vcato/practical_tdd/README.md

  # -----------------------------
 ```

-Run the tests.
-They are still failing, due to an assert.
+The tests are still failing, due to an assert.
 Remove it.

 ```diff
 def _get_member_tier(is_member, years):